tinpro2k5/OCR-with-GoogleCloud/README.md

 # OCR-with-GoogleCloud
-simple deliverable tool using Google cloud api
+## Simple deliverable tool using Google cloud api
+### The api in this repo is orphaned.
+It should just be used as an example.